j2store/docs/content/docs/payment-methods/ebs-payment-plugin.md

 You can create a joomla article with a custom message and display when the customer returns to the site after makingpayment at EBS.

 **Support**
-You can post your questions, if any, in http://j2store.org/forum/index.html.
+You can post your questions, if any, in <link-text url ="http://j2store.org/forum/index.html" target = "_blank" rel = "noopener">click here</link-text>